 Market opportunity.
 Psoriasis is an inflammatory skin disease and an immune-mediated condition that causes the body to make new skin cells in days rather than weeks.
-In the United States, there are about 150,000 new cases of psoriasis every year and it affects more than 8 million Americans.
+Psoriasis affects an estimated 7.5 million Americans.
 According to the International Federation of Psoriasis Associations (IFPA), nearly 3% of the world's population, or about 125 million people, has some form of psoriasis.
 Psoriasis causes itchiness and irritation and may be painful.
-There is no cure for psoriasis, but treatment can ease symptoms.

-Approximately 80% of patients with psoriasis have localized disease.
-Topical agents remain the mainstay of localized psoriasis treatment.
+There is no cure, but currently approved treatment can ease symptoms.
+Approximately 80% of patients with psoriasis have localized disease, which can be treated with topical therapies.
+As such, topical agents remain the mainstay of psoriasis treatment.
 Other inflammatory skin disorders, such as atopic dermatitis, which affects approximately 32 million Americans, represent significant unmet medical needs.
 Most currently available topical treatments, such as steroids, are typically employed as first-line therapy and either slow down excessive skin cell proliferation or reduce inflammation.